The 411: 2007–2008: Reformation as Sunshyne

-2021–present: reunion and Furlonger's departure
+2021–2025: reunion and Furlonger's departure

 On 6 December 2021, it was announced that the 411 would reform and perform at Mighty Hoopla on 4 June 2022 with the Sugababes.
 All four original members were confirmed to be rejoining the band for the performance.
 Owlett later told Entertainment Focus, "We've been asked for a really long time to get back together, every year for probably the last 15 years.
 It's funny because my brother is really good friends with Jamie who runs Mighty Hoopla and he kept saying that if you guys get back together we’ll book you.
 When we were asked about this year we all said let's just do it.
 It just felt like the right time.
 We'd all had kids… but they are of an age where now we thought maybe we can pull this together.
 We said 'yes' to it and I don't think we knew how it would pan out."

 Because of her busy schedule as a backing vocalist, Furlonger's departure was announced on 13 July, leaving the group to carry on as a trio.

 Although the Mighty Hoopla gig was originally supposed to be a one-off performance, the 411 announced they would perform at the 90s Baby Pop Tour in September and October 2022 with Atomic Kitten, Five and Liberty X. On 7 September, the group confirmed it would be performing at the Mighty Hoopla Weekender in January 2023.
 The group performed at a Butlins Weekender in January 2024.